Why is daylight saving time important?

 This practice is also known as Daylight Saving Time or British Summer Time.

-Rachel, from INTO University of East Anglia, explores the reasons behind this change and why saving an hour in your day is useful.
+Discover more about the reasons behind this change and why saving an hour in your day is useful.

 Clocks will go back one hour